- Home to DLR

 - As of now, a COVID-19 related layoff lasting less than 10 weeks does not require the person to be able, available, and actively looking for work.

-- The non-paid waiting week required before an individual may receive unemployment benefits is waived, effective until further notice.
-The waiver period applies to weekly requests for payment filed for the week ending April 4, 2020, and forward.
+- The non-paid waiting week required before an individual may receive unemployment benefits and has been waived, effective until further notice.
+The non-paid waiting week waiver period applies to weekly requests for payment filed for the week ending April 4, 2020, and forward.

 - People who are being paid to work from home or those receiving paid sick or vacation leave are NOT eligible for unemployment compensation benefits.